Panasonic GX9 vs Sigma fp

 It is notable that the GX9 offers wifi support, while the fp does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the GX9 and the fp are recent models that are part of the current product line-up.
 The GX9 replaced the earlier Panasonic GX8, while the fp does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sigma websites.
+Further information on the features and operation of the GX9 and fp can be found, respectively, in the Panasonic GX9 Manual (free pdf) or the online Sigma fp Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GX9 or the Sigma fp – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.